Navigating the Perpetual Conflict: Strategies for Finding Peace

 Seek a negotiated middle ground.
 If you can agree to a temporary course of action that benefits the relationship or family, it will have a more significant impact.

 Consider giving it a time frame.
 Usually, time measures come in months or years.
-However, time frames can also be periods; for example, when the kids are in school, we do X. If the kids are not, then we do Y. When the kids graduate, we talk about a whole new deal.
+However, time frames can also be periods; for example, when the kids are in school, we do X; if they are not, we do Y. When the kids graduate, we talk about a whole new deal.

 Create repair rituals that prioritize both partners’ needs.
 When we argue, we create a little rip in the relationship.
 When it heals, it is stronger.
 The repair is an action step.
 Use phrases that take responsibility for anything said in an emotional state.
 Return to regular care or give your partner extra care or service after an argument.
 Start reframing conflict as early as possible.
 If one person needs to sacrifice, find a new way to fulfill their desire.

-You are in conflict with the problem.
+You conflict with the problem.
 Remember, you are not quarreling with the outcome to be right or get your way.
-You need to work together to solve it so that both people can deliver on it.
+You need to work together to solve it so both people can deliver.

 Gottman's Example

 There is a family at odds with Sunday activities.
 Both people work full-time and only have a two-day weekend.
-She wants to devote time to self-care, like golfing or other activities.
-Sunday was a personal time when she was growing up.
-Her family outsourced a lot of cleaning and prepping.
+She wants to devote time to self-care, such as golf or other activities.
+Sunday was a time for her to be alone when she was growing up.
+Her family outsourced much of the cleaning and prepping.
 He, however, wants to spend the morning cleaning and preparing for the upcoming week and the afternoon with the family.
-He grew up doing chores, preparing for the week ahead, and having a Sunday family dinner.
+He grew up doing chores, preparing for the week ahead, and having a family dinner on Sunday.

 These are all values they are fighting for.
-The couple grew up differently from one another, and their values are different.
+The couple grew up differently, and their values are different.
 For some couples, this argument could be a non-issue.
 They may determine that they like spending time apart this way, and it works.
 However, it is equally possible that one person could become resentful because much of the chore load is on them.
-One person could be bitter because their partner would prefer to clean toilets than spend a relaxing day with them.
+One person could be bitter because their partner would rather clean toilets than spend a relaxing day with them.
 Perpetual conflict looks like this: One person will not be happy on Sunday forever if you don't talk it all through.

 Compatible couples have ways to resolve or manage conflicts, including controlling their emotions and negotiating outcomes.
-Some people do not have built-in ways to talk openly about something bothering them or bring up something they need.
-Lacking conflict resolution and management traits seems like ignoring the issues as they come up or constantly arguing over the same problem.
-Eventually, it could make the couple feel like they are incompatible.
+Some people do not have built-in ways to talk openly about what is bothering them or to bring up what they need.
+Lacking conflict-resolution and management traits can mean ignoring issues as they arise or constantly arguing over the same problem.
+Eventually, it could make the couple feel incompatible.
 If too much time passes without addressing the issue or too many problems arise, your relationship might end in heartbreak.

 Learn to identify and manage what is not resolvable in the relationship.
-It may take some time but you'll be less frustrated when you need to have a disagreement.
-You'll upgrade your partnership with the ability to manage conflicts if you don't insist on solving them immediately.
+It may take some time, but you'll be less frustrated when you need to disagree.
+You’ll upgrade your partnership by being able to manage conflicts if you don't insist on solving them immediately.

 Comments